How small businesses can benefit from AI

 5. What are typical quality control scenarios?

-Are your quality control processes manual or labour intensive?
-There are a number of ways you can integrate AI and improve quality assurance.
+Are your quality control processes manual or labour-intensive?
+You can integrate AI and improve quality assurance in a number of ways.
 For instance, you can build AI into your production line, fulfilment processes, inventory management systems, and real-time monitoring tools to offer alerts and notifications when issues arise.

 How small businesses are using AI